The Test Sample

 - A person eats foods that inhibit the action of a vitamin.

 - A deficiency in another vitamin or mineral prevents its use.

 - The need for the vitamin is increased.

-In the UK, deficiencies are primarily seen in those with general malnutrition, chronic alcoholism, in people with malabsorption or digestive disorders, as may be seen with gastric bypass surgery and coeliac disease, and in the elderly.
+In the UK, deficiencies are primarily seen in those with general malnutrition, chronic alcohol dependence, in people with malabsorption or digestive disorders, as may be seen with gastric bypass surgery and coeliac disease, and in the elderly.
 They are also sometimes seen with other chronic diseases, with cancer and cancer treatment, with fad diets, and with prolonged diarrhoea.
 Pregnant women with a limited diet can be at an increased risk for B vitamin deficiencies and so can their babies.
-Rarely, a baby may have an inborn error of metabolism – a condition that prevents the proper use of a B vitamin.
+Rarely, a baby may have an inborn error of metabolism – an inherited condition that prevents the proper use of a B vitamin.